component/xhr-image/Readme.md

 # xhr-image

-  XHR-driven `Image` for progress events.
+  XHR-driven `Image` for progress events to make pretty progress indicators when loading images.

 ## Installation